-The Department requires that Standard Plans and Tailored Plans, in compliance with 42 CFR 438.330, establish and implement an ongoing and comprehensive Quality Assessment and Performance Improvement program (QAPI).
+The Department requires that Standard Plans, Tailored Plans and the PIHP, in compliance with 42 CFR 438.330, establish and implement an ongoing and comprehensive Quality Assessment and Performance Improvement program (QAPI).
 The QAPI must be reviewed and approved by the Department and will include the following:

-- Completion of Department-specified performance improvement projects (further described under Performance Improvement Projects below); - Collection and submission of all designated quality performance measurement data (outlined in Section II(B) and Appendix A); - Mechanisms to detect both underutilization and overutilization of services; - Mechanisms to assess the quality and appropriateness of care for beneficiaries with special health care needs (defined in Section IV(A)(5));
+- Completion of Department-specified PIPs (further described under "PIPs" below) - Collection and submission of all designated quality performance measurement data (outlined in Section II(B) and Appendix A) - Mechanisms to detect both underutilization and overutilization of services - Mechanisms to assess the quality and appropriateness of care for members with special health care needs (defined in Section IV(A)(5)) - Mechanisms to assess and address health disparities, including findings from the EQRO-developed annual health equity report (further discussed in Section V(A)(1)) - Mechanisms to incorporate population health programs targeted to improve outcome measures

-&lt;sup>22 The Department will monitor membership demographics as part of required stratifications plans must report (more information in Section V(A)(1).
+28 The Department will monitor membership demographics as part of required stratifications plans must report (more information in Section V(A)(1)).
 The EQRO also monitors network adequacy reporting.

-- Mechanisms to assess and address health disparities, including findings from the EQRO-developed annual health equity report (further discussed in Section V(A)(1)); - Mechanisms to incorporate population health programs targeted to improve outcome measures; - Mechanisms to assess the quality and appropriateness of care provided to beneficiaries needing LTSS, including assessment of care between settings and a comparison of services and supports received with those set forth in the beneficiary's treatment/service plan; - Participation in efforts by the State to prevent, detect and remediate critical incidents, including in LTSS services and programs; and - Contributions to health-related resources that can support or align with broader improvement in particular health outcomes such as through engagement with the Department around understanding state performance on the Behavioral Risk Factor Surveillance System (BRFSS) survey.
+- Mechanisms to assess the quality and appropriateness of care provided to members needing LTSS, including assessment of care between settings and a comparison of services and supports received with those set forth in the member's treatment/service plan - Participation in efforts by the state to prevent, detect and remediate critical incidents, including in LTSS services and programs - Contributions to health-related resources that can support or align with broader improvement in particular health outcomes, such as through engagement with the Department around understanding state performance on the Behavioral Risk Factor Surveillance System survey

-In order for the Department to monitor and ensure the accuracy of integrated managed care plan reporting and assess performance against quality measures on a plan-specific and program-wide basis (as described in Section V(A)), Standard Plans and Tailored Plans must:
+In order for the Department to monitor and ensure the accuracy of managed care plan reporting and assess performance against quality measures on a plan-specific and program-wide basis (as described in Section V(A)), Standard Plans, Tailored Plans and the PIHP (as applicable) must:

-- Provide all quality data designated for plan reporting at least annually to the Department and the EQRO, or more frequently if specified; - Provide all accreditation reports; and - Provide all information required by the EQRO, in compliance with the protocols set forth by CMS for the EQRO activities outlined in Appendix D.
+- provide all quality data designated for plan reporting at least annually to the Department and the EQRO, or more frequently if specified; - provide all accreditation reports; and - provide all information required by the EQRO in compliance with the protocols set forth by CMS for the EQRO activities outlined in Appendix D.29

-The Department and the EQRO will conduct assessments to oversee Standard Plans and Tailored Plans' performance against the quality Aims, Goals, and Objectives, and measures further described in Section II(B).
-In addition, Standard Plans and Tailored Plans are required to develop a process to evaluate the impact and effectiveness of their own QAPIs.
-A description of this process must be submitted to and approved by the Department with submission of the QAPI and be closely aligned to this Quality Strategy.
+The Department and the EQRO will conduct assessments to oversee plans' performance against the quality Aims, Goals, Objectives and measures further described in Section II(B).
+In addition, Standard Plans, Tailored Plans and the PIHP are required to develop a process to evaluate the impact and effectiveness of their own QAPIs.
+A description of this process must be submitted to and approved by the Department with submission of the QAPI and be closely aligned with this Quality Strategy.

-Further, Standard Plans and Tailored Plans are required to participate in ongoing cross-industry meetings with the Department and Quality Directors designed to exchange and build upon identified best practices.
+Further, Standard Plans, Tailored Plans and the PIHP are required to participate in ongoing cross-industry meetings with the Department and Quality Directors designed to exchange and build on identified best practices.
 Participants in the meetings will discuss emerging issues and plans for upcoming projects.
-Plans are also required to participate in an annual Quality Improvement Collaborative.
-The Quality Subcommittee (described in Section III(B)) serves as a key Department interface with plans, and is driven by the data collected throughout the assessment processes (described in Section V).
+Plans are also required to participate in an annual Quality Forum.
+The Quality Subcommittee (described in Section III(B)) serves as a key Department interface with plans and is driven by the data collected throughout the assessment processes (described in Section V).